mhoffrog/onedev-manual/pages/install-key-and-cert.md

-# Install Certificate into OneDev
+# Install Private Key and Certificate
 ---------

 1. Run below command to generate pkcs keystore file from your certificate and private key: